astrohart/MFR/MFR.FileSystem.Validators.Factories/README.md

-Provides access to the one and only instance of the object that implements the [IFileSystemEntryValidator](#T-MFR-FileSystem-Validators-Interfaces-IFileSystemEntryValidator 'MFR.FileSystem.Validators.Interfaces.IFileSystemEntryValidator') interface that validates whether directories exist on the disk.
+Provides access to the one and only instance of the object that implements the [IFileSystemEntryValidator](#T-MFR-FileSystem-Validators-Interfaces-IFileSystemEntryValidator 'MFR.FileSystem.Validators.Interfaces.IFileSystemEntryValidator') interface that validates whether directories exist on the file system.

 <a name='M-MFR-FileSystem-Validators-Factories-GetDirectoryPathValidator-SoleInstance'></a>
 ### SoleInstance() `method`